Pharmaceutical effluent treatment: case study

 Pharmaceutical effluent treatment case study

-The present project was executed by Water Care Services Pakistan to demonstrate one of the wastewater treatment systems (BioCleaner) which is a form of green technology based on biological treatment for the efficient removal of harsh chemicals and allied contaminants from an effluent stream of a pharmaceutical plant located in Lahore.
+This project, executed by Water Care Services Pakistan, demonstrates the BioCleaner wastewater treatment system, a form of green technology that uses biological treatment to efficiently remove harsh chemicals and contaminants from the effluent stream of a pharmaceutical plant in Lahore.

-Results showed remarkable reduction in BOD and COD parameters of treated effluent up to 99.8%.
-This indicated removal of toxic pharmaceutical compounds (PCs) and active pharmaceutical agents (APIs) from the effluent water with great efficiency which are otherwise detrimental for the environment and pose risk of ecotoxicity.
-Treated water also showed no odor, no sludge and no chemical addition.
-The discharge of treated effluent in the surrounding environment not only decreased the occurrence of pollution of receiving water bodies but also improved the aquatic environment where fish & turtles species are surviving due to increased levels of DO.
-In addition to this, the treated water is also used for gardening and agriculture purposes as well.
+The results showed a remarkable reduction in BOD and COD parameters of the treated effluent by up to 99.8%.
+This indicates the effective removal of toxic pharmaceutical compounds (PCs) and active pharmaceutical ingredients (APIs), which are otherwise harmful to the environment and pose a risk of ecotoxicity.
+The treated water exhibited no odor, sludge, or chemical additions.
+Discharging the treated effluent into the surrounding environment not only reduced pollution in receiving water bodies but also improved the aquatic ecosystem, supporting species like fish and turtles due to increased dissolved oxygen (DO) levels.
+Furthermore, the treated water is now used for gardening and agricultural purposes.

 In the pharmaceutical industry, sustainability is evident through initiatives like pharmaceutical effluent treatment for responsible wastewater disposal.
 Industries also prioritize air quality monitoring to minimize their carbon footprint and uphold environmental standards.
 Moreover, soil quality monitoring ensures the overall health of ecosystems, reflecting a holistic commitment to environmental protection.